Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem

-Let $Q$ be a set of polynomials.
-For any positive integer~$d$, the \emph{Lasserre SDP relaxation} of the polynomial optimisation problem $\POP(\sum_\alpha a_\alpha x^\alpha;Q)$ of \emph{order}~$d$ is the pair of semidefinite programs $(P_d, D_d)$, where $P_d$ is the \emph{primal} semidefinite program:
+Let~$Q$ be a set of polynomials and let~$q_0 = \sum_\alpha x^\alpha$ be a polynomial.
+For any positive integer~$d$, the \emph{level}-$d$ \emph{Lasserre SDP relaxation} of the polynomial optimization problem~$\POP(q_0;Q)$ is the pair of semidefinite programs~$(P_d, D_d)$, where~$P_d$ is the \emph{primal} semidefinite program:

-and $D_d$ is the \emph{dual} semidefinite program:
+and~$D_d$ is the \emph{dual} semidefinite program:

-Weak SDP duality implies that the optimal value of~$P_d$ is always greater or equal to the optimal value of~$D_d$.
-In~\cite{Josz2016} the authors establish a condition which guarantees strong duality for primal and dual SDP problems in the Lasserre hierarchy.
+Weak SDP duality implies that the optimal value of~$P_d$ is always greater or equal than the optimal value of~$D_d$.
+The main theorem in~\cite{Josz2016} establishes a condition which guarantees strong duality for primal and dual SDP problems in the Lasserre hierarchy.

-\begin{theorem}[\cite{Josz2016}] If $\POP(q_0;Q)$ is a polynomial optimisation problem where one of the inequalities describing the feasibility region is $R^2 - \sum_{i \in [n]} x_i^2 \geq 0$, then for every positive integer~$d$, the optimal values of $P_d$ and $D_d$ are equal. \end{theorem}
+\begin{theorem}[\cite{Josz2016}] If~$\POP(q_0;Q)$ is a polynomial optimization problem where one of the inequalities describing the feasibility region is~$R^2 - \sum_{i \in [n]} x_i^2 \geq 0$, then for every positive integer~$d$, the optimal values of~$P_d$ and~$D_d$ are equal. \end{theorem}

+Strong duality for primal and dual problems implies, in particular, that~$P_d$ is infeasible if and only if~$D_d$ is unbounded above and, analogously,~$P_d$ is unbounded below if and only if~$D_d$ is infeasible.

-The polynomial optimisation problem $\POP(q_0;Q)$ is called \emph{encircled} if a polynomial $R^2 - \sum_{i \in [n]} x_i^2$ can be obtained as a positive linear combination of polynomials from~$Q$ of degree at most~$2$.
-The following lemma implies strong duality for primal and dual SDP problems in the Lasserre hierarchy for encircled polynomial optimisation problems.
+The polynomial optimization problem~$\POP(q_0;Q)$ is called \emph{encircled} if a polynomial~$R^2 - \sum_{i \in [n]} x_i^2$ can be obtained as a non-negative linear combination of polynomials from~$Q$ of degree at most~$2$.
+The following lemma implies strong duality for primal and dual SDP problems in the Lasserre hierarchy for encircled polynomial optimization problems.